mozilla/mozilla-django-oidc/docs/settings.rst

 .. py:attribute:: OIDC_REDIRECT_ALLOWED_HOSTS

-   :default: ``None``
+   :default: ``[]``

-   List of hosts which are allowed to be redirected to (must be of List type).
+   List of hosts which are allowed to be redirected to.
 The redirect URL specified by the OIDC_REDIRECT_FIELD_NAME field must match a host in this list.

    .. note::

-      Whilst there is no default, a request's host is always allowed.
+      Although there is no default, a request's host is always allowed.

 .. py:attribute:: OIDC_REDIRECT_FIELD_NAME